 The resistance to the triazole fungicides we see in US isolates of C. beticola is related to overexpression of Cyp51 enzyme, and not due to a specific genetic mutation, so it will be difficult to develop a PCR assay for this group of fungicides.
 In companion studies we have conducted, higher levels of resistance to triazole fungicides are present in C. beticola isolates collected from Italy and France than found in the RRV production area.
 We do not know if the he reduction in the RF values we saw in 2015 will continue in future years and it will be critical to monitor resistance to triazole fungicides in the RRV region due to their widespread use.
 This is the first report of such a strong decline in RF values for the triazole fungicides which will hopefully continue or at least stabilize in future years.
-In future years we will also monitor RF of Proline, which is being used increasingly by the industry in recent years and may play an important role in management of CLS.

-Based on EC 50 values using spore germination testing, sensitivity of C. beticola to Headline remained relatively stable from 2003-2009 with only a seven fold decrease in sensitivity.
-The percentage of isolates with EC50 values >1 ppm to Headline was 0.5 % in 2009, 2.3% in 2010 and 3.7% in 2011.
-Beginning in 2012, a PCR based molecular procedure has been used to test for the presence of the G143A mutation in C. beticola.
-The presence of this mutation indicates resistance to Headline.
-The reminder of the composite spore sample containing approximately 2500-5000 spores of C beticola is used for this procedure.
+HEADLINE.
+Based on EC ${50}$ values using spore germination testing, sensitivity of C. beticola to Headline remained relatively stable from 2003-2009 with only a seven-fold decrease in sensitivity.
+Beginning in 2012, a PCR based molecular procedure was used to test for the presence of the G143A mutation in C. beticola using the remainder of the composite spore sample containing approximately 2500-5000 spores.
+The presence of this mutation indicates absolute resistance to Headline.
 The results are placed in five categories based on an estimate of the percentage of spores with the G143A mutation: S = no spores with G143A; S/r = <50 of the spores with G143A; S/R = equal number of spores with G143A; R/s >50% of the spores with G143A; and R = all spores with G143A.
-The G143A mutation was first detected in the RRV production area in 2012 and increased in 2013 and again in 2014.
-Resistance to Headline in 2015 increased with a commensurate decrease in sensitivity (Figure 7).
-Samples with an R rating (all spores resistant) were found in all factory districts and ranged from 11.9 to 32.2 percent (Figure 8).
-Samples with S rating decreased and ranged from 26.2% to 54.9%.
-Approximately half of the samples (fields) tested now have some level of resistance due to the presence of the G143A mutation.
-It will be critical to continue monitoring for resistance to Headline in the RRV production area, particularly because Headline is often the only fungicide used, and is used annually even in the absence of disease.
-We do not know if there is a fitness penalty associated with the G143A mutation, but based on data from MI and Italy, it appears that isolates with the G143A mutation are stable and can survive and increase in the population.
+The G143A mutation was first detected in the RRV production area in 2012 and increased from 2013 to 2015.
+Resistance to Headline in 2016 increased dramatically with a commensurate loss in sensitivity Across all factory districts in 2016, only 10% of the isolates collected had all spores without the G143A mutation; the G143A mutation was found in 90% of the samples, and 49.7% of the samples has >50 of the spores with the G143A mutation (Figure 8).
+Samples with an R rating (all spores resistant) were found in all factory districts ranging 27.2% to 50.5%.
+(Figure 9).
+Samples with S (all spores sensitive) ranged from 0% to 8.0%.
+Based on this data, the QoI fungicides Headline and Gem will likely not control CLS and will not be widely used in 2017.
+Although this is a stable mutation, we will continue to partially monitor for resistance to Headline in the RRV production area, particularly because Headline is often the only fungicide used, and is used annually even in the absence of disease.
+We do not know if there is a fitness penalty associated with the G143A mutation, but based on observation in MI and Italy, Austria and Serbia, where QoI resistance due to the G143A mutation is widespread. it appears that isolates with the G143A mutation are stable and can survive and increase in the population.